DaDevChia/PokeAgent/README.md

+# Disclaimer: This project is under an active development phase The code may contain bugs and incomplete features.
+We are looking for feedback and contributions to improve the project.

 # PokeAgent: Pokemon Red AI LLM Challenge Platform

 PokeAgent is a Flask-based web application that provides an API for controlling a Pokemon Red game using the PyBoy emulator.
 It allows AI agents, LLMs, or humans to interact with the game through a REST API and WebSocket interface.